Rubberduckycooly/RSDK/README.md

 http://unhaut.x10host.com/retrun/nexus.html

 # Thanks:
-Xeeynamo - For making the Sonic Mania Animation Editor and RSDKv3 and RSDKv5 Loading Functions

-Nextvolume/tails92 - For Making TaxAni, which I used as a guide for RSDKv1 and RSDKv2
+Xeeynamo - For making the Sonic Mania Animation Editor and RSDKv3 and RSDKv5 Libaries Nextvolume/tails92 - For Making TaxAni, which I used as a guide for RSDKv1 and RSDKv2